Bardolph-Automation-Inc/bardolph/docs/language.rst

 is divided vertically into 6 rows, while a Tube bulb has 11 rows.
 Going around the axis of either type of bulb, there are 5 columns.

-Note that row 0, which is at the tip of the bulb, has only 2 LED'S, which occupy columns 0 and 1.
+Note that for both types of devices, row 0, which is at the tip of the bulb, has only 2 LED cells, which occupy columns 0 and 1.
 You can still assign values to the other cells in that row; they are simply ignored.

 Candle Layout
 -------------